Drug Testing Program

 In this way, they will be able to isolate any employees under the influence of drugs.
 Consequently, any workplace accident and injuries will be prevented.

 5. Maintain Confidentiality

 As an employer, it’s your responsibility that the confidentiality of employees compromised in any way.
-Drug test results should treated as private and confidential information and those people who “need to know” should have a to access the final results.
-The results should secured and locked when not in use by the appropriate officials.
+Drug test results should be treated as private and confidential information, and those who “need to know” should have to access the final results.
+The results should be secured and locked when not in use by the appropriate officials.

 6. There Should be Fairness across the Board

 All policies and procedures you develop to maintain a drug-free workplace should be applied equally and fairly across the board.
 From the newest hire to the most senior member – no exceptions should be made.

 Random Drug Testing of Employees